monashmicroimaging/gitbook-imaris-basics/part_1_introduction_to_imaris_and_license_informat.md

 ## Imaris Versions {#imaris-versions}

-Imaris x64 8.1.2 is the latest version of Imaris available on the MMI-MHTP workstations.
+Imaris 9.2.0 was released in June 2018, and \(at the time of writing\) is the latest current version of Imaris.
 This is the version that should be used if licenses are available.
-Open Imaris 8.1.2 from the desktop icon and select any special license\(s\) required from the selector by clicking the check box beside the licence and click **OK**.
+Open Imaris from the desktop icon and select any special license\(s\) required from the selector by clicking the check box beside the licence and click OK.
 The standard license does not need to be selected, it will start automatically upon opening Imaris.

 ![](/assets/part_1/imaris-license-diagram.jpg)